visit-dav/visit/src/doc/gui_manual/MultipleDatabaseAndWindows/Database_comparison.rst

 -------------------

 Comparing the results of multiple related simulation databases is one of VisIt_'s main uses.
-You can put plots from multiple databases in the same window or you can put plots from each database in adjacent visualization windows, allowing you to compare plots visually.
-In addition to these visual comparison modes, VisIt_ supports more direct comparison of databases using database comparisons.
-Database comparison allows you to plot direct differences between two databases or between different time states in the same database (i.e. time derivatives).
-VisIt_'s expression language is used extensively to facilitate the database comparison.
+Users can plot multiple databases in the same window or adjacent windows, allowing comparison of plots visually.
+In addition to these *visual* modes of comparison, VisIt_ supports more direct *numerical* comparison through VisIt_'s expression system.
+Database comparison allows users to plot direct differences between two databases or between different time states in the same database including even in the definition of time derivatives.

 The role of expressions
 ~~~~~~~~~~~~~~~~~~~~~~~